spxp/spxp-crypto/spxp-crypto-tools/ManualProfileCreation.md

 You need to make sure to properly secure and backup this file!
 If you loose it, you will not be able to reclaiming your own profile.
 And if it gets accidentally exposed, your profile is compromised.
 This KeyPair contains the private key `d` as well as the public key `x`.
-We will later need just the public key to include it in our new profile.
+Later on, we will just need the public key to include it in our new profile.
 You can now simply copy this file and remove your private key `d` to just have your public key.
 Or you can use the `SpxpCryptoTool` for this operation as well:
 ```